KieMerr17/surfs-up/README.md

 12. As the site owner, I want users to be able to see photographic evidence of our training
 13. As the site owner, I want users to know the history of the surf school
 14. As the site owner, I want the users to be able to contact us or come for a visit
+15. As the site owner, I want users to see if a page cannot be found, 404 page.

 ## Design